 In an age where regulatory compliance have become part of the norm, companies need to enforce more stringent control measures like version control, access control, testing, reconciliation, and many others, in order to pass audits and to ensure that their spreadsheets are giving them only accurate and reliable information.

 Now, the problem is, these control measures aren’t exactly tailor-made for a spreadsheet environment.
-While yes, it is possible to set up a spreadsheet and EUC control environment that utilizes best practices, this is a potentially expensive, laborious, and time-consuming exercise, and even then, the system will still not be as foolproof or efficient as the regulations call for.
+While yes, it is possible to set up a spreadsheet and EUC control environment that utilises best practices, this is a potentially expensive, laborious, and time-consuming exercise, and even then, the system will still not be as foolproof or efficient as the regulations call for.

 Testing and reconciliation alone can cost a significant amount of time and money to be effective: